Assortment Planning in Retail: What It Is & Examples (Guide)

 • Sales rates

-If you are new to goal setting, review your previous retail analyses to determine benchmarks and growth trends.
+Your goal should be to create a practical, achievable assortment plan that fully leverages your store’s data.
 Set smaller goals, such as optimizing product selection for a single product category or better sales for a site or sales channel.

-To balance your assortment through pricing, you can also adopt the high-low pricing strategy that Ulta Beauty is known for.
-The brand offers a variety of affordable yet luxurious skincare items, allowing shoppers to choose from a wide range of products.
+To balance your assortment through pricing, you can also adopt Ulta Beauty’s high-low pricing strategy.
+The brand offers a variety of affordable yet luxurious skincare products, allowing shoppers to choose from a wide selection.

 Types of Assortment Strategies And Examples